Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/procedure_examples.md

 title: "Procedure examples"
 linkTitle: "Procedure examples"
 weight: 220
---- The command files described below provide the outlines for establishing end of transfer procedures using a syntax applicable to the Windows NT operating system.
+---The command files described below provide the outlines for establishing end of transfer procedures using a syntax applicable to the Windows NT operating system.